Sonia Peres: 1995 – 1996

 After the assassination of Prime Minister Rabin Sonia was the prime minister's wife for the second and final time in her life.
 This time, too, she refrained from appearing in the prime minister's office, and most of the office's staff did not even recognize her face.
 During the elections to the Fourteenth Knesset and of the Prime Minister, she did not take any active role in her husband's election campaign, nor did she attend the debate between Peres and Benjamin Netanyahu, which was one of the highlights of the election.
 In contrast, hours before the election results were published, family members and close friends gathered at Peres' house, where she hosted them.

 First Lady of Israel

-With the election of Shimon Peres as president, Sonia Peres announced that she would not move with him to the president's official resident and would stay in their private apartment in Neve Avivim.
-Ever since they have lived separately, following her husband Breaking his promise that being elected chairman of the Labor Party in 2002 will be his last public job.
+With the election of Shimon Peres as president, Sonia Peres announced that she would not move with him to the president's official residence and would stay in their private apartment in Neve Avivim.
+Ever since they lived separately, following her husband breaking his promise that being elected chairman of the Labor Party in 2002 would be his last public job.
 During this period she changed her name to Sonia Gal, an abbreviation of her maiden name Gelman.

 Death

-Sonua died on January 20, 2011, in her apartment in Tel Aviv.
+Sonia died on January 20, 2011, in her apartment in Tel Aviv.
 At her request, she was buried in the cemetery of the Ben Shemen Youth Village and not in the place designated for her, next to her husband, in the Helkat Gedolei HaUma on Mount Herzl.